Getting Started With Your Chapter Government Relations Programs

 - Sign up to receive via email AFP’s Public Policy Updates.
-The Updates, which are distributed to all interested members on a monthly basis, keep members informed on what’s going on in the United States and Canada (both on the federal level and in the states and provinces) with developments related to public policy and fundraising.
+The Updates, which are distributed to all interested members on a quarterly basis, keep members informed on what’s going on in the United States and Canada (both on the federal level and in the states and provinces) with developments related to public policy and fundraising.
 They are an invaluable source of information and can be used for articles in a chapter newsletter.
 To receive the Updates, go to the AFP website (www.afpglobal.org) and click on the “Discussions” label on the right-hand side of the page under “Member Gateway Quicklinks.”
 Type in your name and email address and click on Public Policy Updates.
 Once the information is submitted, you should begin receiving the Updates every month.

 - Identify members of your chapter who are interested in government relations and can assist you in some of your activities.
 Members who have served previously as Government Relations Chairs may still be willing to help out.
 Working in a small, informal committee can provide more resources and experience when working on government relations.
 Several chapters use this approach and have a Government Relations Committee to oversee this area.

 - Query members of your chapter to see if they have contacts with any local, state, or federal officials.
 When an important issue arises, the most critical contacts are those personal relationships that chapter members may have with government officials and politicians.
 Those members may not always be willing to use and push their contacts for every issue, so it’s important to prioritize and make sure to contact these members only when the situation absolutely warrants it.
 Use the Key Contacts Sheet (in the appendix) to note which members know which officials.